StructuralSleight: Automated Jailbreak Attacks on Large Language Models Utilizing Uncommon Text-Organization Structures: Introduction

-StructuralSleight implements 12 structure-level attacks based on the UTES, 5 character-level attacks, and 1 context-level attacks.
-Starting from the SA attack model, StructuralSleight evaluates the performance of each attack method and uses a greedy strategy to select the best one for the next stage to reduce the complexity.
-For example, for the given motivating example shown in Figure~\ref{fig:example}, Graph performs the best in the SA stage and we thus select it to integrate with other techniques in the SCA stage.
-Benefiting from the modular design, StructuralSleight can be further extended to new obfuscation attacks in the future.
+Based on these three attack models, we design an automated jailbreak framework named StructuralSleight\footnote{\url{https://figshare.com/s/da40dde33b21ee6ea979}}.
+StructuralSleight implements 12 structure-level attacks, 5 character-level attacks, and 1 context-level attack.
+Starting from the SA attack model, StructuralSleight evaluates the performance of each attack method and uses a greedy strategy to select the best for the next stage to reduce the complexity.
+We conduct extensive experiments with StructuralSleight on the Harmful Behaviors \cite{zou2023universal} dataset with various LLMs against various baselines.
+Experimental results illustrate a significant contribution of structural-level attack.
+In summary, our main contributions are as follows.